akabravo97/findFace/README.md

 # findFace
-used pickle and image recognition library to recognize face of 250 highest rated porn stars. just download encoding.pkl and findFace.py to use image data already dumped on pkl file
+used pickle and image recognition library to recognize face of 250 highest rated movies stars. just download encoding.pkl and findFace.py to use image data already dumped on pkl file